Helping you navigate the changing political and economic climate between Canada and the U.S

 But you are more than just a business owner.
 There are so many amazing Canadian goods and services for you and your family and friends – especially the incredible products and services from our network, including The Dirty Seahorse, Nuts for Cheese, Beck’s Broth, ELO, and many more!

-Access the full list of Innovation Factory clients who are currently in-market.
+Access the full list of Innovation Factory clients who are currently in-market and check out the Ontario Made website or Coast-to-Coast Startup Directory website for even more ways to support.